-Besides being my biggest critic, I confess that I struggle with writing about Black masculinity — as with other useful things.
-Like most issues that singe a nerve, it becomes a problem to find an authoritative voice, to research the topic with some savvy and deepness, to take seriously those who claim to know.
+Besides being my biggest critic, I confess that I struggle with writing about Black masculinity — as with other useful migraines.
+Like most topics that singe a raw nerve, it becomes a problem to find an authoritative voice, to research the topic with some savvy and deepness, to take seriously those who claim to know.
 Black masculinity is a traveling miasma.
 It is a devious destination.
 It also offers a conundrum – having to write about the topic in free-verse poetry.
-In sinking Black.
-Under this burden of masculinity.
+In sinking Black, under this burden of masculinity.
 Alas, my own undoing…

 Boy, ask not what it be to be a man, Black,

 Here comes the white casket, an excellent fiction.

 The ballad man, they called him, Mr. Black F. Masculine,

 For there was once a bruised knuckle Papa,